RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 Already.

 Justice Oliver Wendell Holmes, Jr. observed in [*Schenck v.
-United States,* 47 (1919),][schenck] that the First Amendment is not absolute and that it does not permit one to yell "Fire" in a crowded theater.
+United States* (US 1919),][schenck] that the First Amendment is not absolute and that it does not permit one to yell "Fire" in a crowded theater.
 Today, this court decides whether the First Amendment absolutely permits one to yell another "F" word anywhere in the community when combined with graphic sexual